Portland-Bit-Devs/Portland.BitDevs/meetings/25_01_28/README.md

 - Thank you to everyone who shows up each month!
 - Happy First BitDevs of 2025
-- Want to extend a warm welcome to our special guest 'J'
+- Want to extend a warm welcome to our special host 'J'
   - Host of the first NY BitDevs

 ### Rules